Hannesalm/Qcode-MVC/README.md

 * `webroot/.htaccess`
   Settings for clean URLs. #Rewrite module must be on for clean urls to work.
 Change base url in #Rewrite base if necessary.
-* `app/config/config_mysql.php`
-  Change the settings for MySQL.
-This file is referred to from webroot/index.php
-* `webroot/css/anax-wgtotw`
+* `webroot/css/style.php, style_config.php, style.less.cache`
-  This folder must be writable (chmod 777) for style.php and .less styles to work.
+  This files must be writable (chmod 777) for less styles to work.

 ### Setup